Home Case Requiring Additional Testing: Hank Skinner

 “Officers were constantly questioning me as I was giving my statement, which resulted in ameliorations of the facts of what actually occurred that night.
 Things were suggested to me and I complied, out of fear of arrest and the police taking my children away, which was mentioned several times.”

-“At trial, I stated that, in my opinion, he was capable of committing the crime with which he was charged.
-The truth is that, in my opinion, and as a matter of fact, he was incapable of committing any physical action against any person.
+“At trial I stated that, in my opinion, he was capable of committing the crime with which he was charged.
+The truth is that, in my opinion, and as a matter of fact, he was incapable of committing any physical act against any person.
 He could not even use the bathroom facilities on his own.
 I had to hold him up and help him.”

 Blood and skin were found under the fingernails of Busby indicating that she put up a fight.
 Tests were never conducted on Busby’s fingernail clippings.
-The hair found in Busby’s hands along with vaginal swabs taken at the time of her autopsy has also never been tested.
+Hair found in Busby’s hands along with vaginal swabs taken at the time of her autopsy have also never been tested.

 Hank Skinner is now represented by Rob Owen, co-director of the University of Texas at Austin School of Law’s Capital Punishment Clinic.
 All DNA that Skinner’s defense team seeks to have analyzed, was available for testing at Skinner’s first trial.
 Skinner’s attorney, Harold Comer, chose not to have it analyzed believing it could further incriminate his client.
 Skinner contends that he never agreed with the decision made by Comer.